Preventing Sexually Transmitted Diseases and Infections

 STDs and Pregnancy

-STDs can cause premature labor in pregnant women, and many STDs can be passed to the baby either during pregnancy or childbirth.
+Some STDs can cause premature labor in pregnant women, and many STDs can be passed to the baby either during pregnancy or childbirth.
 So all pregnant women should be checked for STDs.
 STDs can cause numerous problems in babies, like low birth weight, stillbirth, nerve problems, blindness, serious infections, and liver problems.
 Treatment during pregnancy can reduce the risks of these complications and can cure many types of infections.

 Can STDs Come Back?

-In most cases, new exposures to STDs that you have had in the past can cause you to get the infection again.
+In most cases, new exposures to STDs that you have already acquired in the past can cause you to get the infection again.
 Most treatments don't protect you from developing the STD at a future time.
 If your partner has not been treated, you may pass the infection back and forth.
 Without the right precautions, you could acquire a second STD or a recurrence of the same infection.
 In addition, genital herpes virus infections can be recurrent after a single exposure.